One of the first questions we grow up answering and then grow up to ask–“How was your day?” We built an app just for that!

 What we built

 We discovered that the Placeline app had a bunch of really awesome features that HyperTrack users could re-use and benefit from.

 The live location and status of devices, along with a count of active and completed trips per device, is displayed in list view.
 You can drill down into active trips and track them using HyperTrack’s embed views.
-This is also where you can customize places (home and work) that will be added as geofences to scheduled trips.
 You may modify this code to build your own dashboard for tracking.